FreshKernel/ktor-server-firebase-app-check/example/README.md

 ## Installation
 1. Clone the repository
-2. Make sure you have Java 11 as minimum, 17 is recommended
+2. Make sure you have Java 11 as a minimum, 17 is recommended
 3. If you want to try this example, you have two options.
 Either go to build.gradle.kts and remove the `mavenLocal()` or if you already publish the library to your mavenLocal then